AdobeDocs/pass.en/help/authentication/integration-guide-programmers/legacy/notes-technical/benefits-of-using-the-clientless-devicetype-parameter-in-pass-metrics.md

 >[!IMPORTANT]
 >
->If the parameter `deviceType` is set correctly then it has the following **benefit** in Entitlement Service Monitoring: it offers metrics that are [broken down per device type](/help/authentication/integration-guide-programmers/features-premium/esm/entitlement-service-monitoring-overview.md#clientless_device_type) when using Clientless, so that different types of analysis can be performed for e.g. Roku, AppleTV, Xbox etc.
+>If the parameter `deviceType` is set correctly then it has the following **benefit** in Entitlement Service Monitoring: it offers metrics that are [broken down per device type](/help/premium-workflow/esm/entitlement-service-monitoring-overview.md#clientless_device_type) when using Clientless, so that different types of analysis can be performed for e.g. Roku, AppleTV, Xbox etc.

-For more information on the Entitlement Service Monitoring API, please refer to the [drill-down tree,](/help/premium-workflow/esm/entitlement-service-monitoring-api.md#drill-down_tree) which illustrates the [dimensions](/help/authentication/integration-guide-programmers/features-premium/esm/entitlement-service-monitoring-overview.md#esm_dimensions) (resources) available in ESM 2.0.
+For more information on the Entitlement Service Monitoring API, please refer to the [drill-down tree,](/help/premium-workflow/esm/entitlement-service-monitoring-overview.md#esm_dimensions) (resources) available in ESM 2.0.

 >[!NOTE]
 >